menuimageTimeDicer

 3. TimeDicer Mirror Server: an optional machine like the TimeDicer Server, but offering secondary (e.g. offsite) backup

 Please note that TimeDicer was developed by one person for an SME where it remains (2024) in daily operation.
-It is a small project and not widely used, but we are delighted if you want to try it and will endeavour to support you by email without charge.
+It is a small project and not widely used, but we are happy if you want to try it and will endeavour to support you by email without charge but strictly on a best efforts basis.
+For a similar alternative for which full support is available please look at Minarca.

 TimeDicer Feature List